-Professor Ilhyung Lee specializes in the fields of international dispute resolution and law and society in East Asia (Korea focus).
+Professor Ilhyung Lee specializes in the fields of international dispute resolution, and law and society in East Asia (Korea focus).
 He teaches Cross-cultural Dispute Resolution, International Commercial Arbitration, Comparative Constitutional Law, Public International Law, Sports Law, and Trademarks.

-Professor Lee taught at Waseda University Faculty of Law, in Tokyo, Japan, as a Fulbright Scholar, and also lectured at the Tokyo University of Science, Master of Intellectual Property Program.
+Professor Lee has taught at Waseda University Faculty of Law, in Tokyo, Japan, as a Fulbright Scholar, and also lectured at the Tokyo University of Science, Master of Intellectual Property Program.
 He has taught the cross-cultural dispute resolution subject as a visiting professor at Case Western Reserve University School of Law, and as adjunct or summer session faculty at Cornell University, School of Industrial and Labor Relations, Scheinman Institute on Conflict Resolution; Pepperdine University School of Law, Straus Institute for Dispute Resolution; and UMKC School of Law.

 Professor Lee’s private practice experience includes positions at Cravath, Swaine & Moore (New York) and Kim & Chang (Seoul, Korea).
-Previously, he was law clerk to the Honorable Joseph F. Weis, Jr., of the U.S. Court of Appeals for the Third Circuit.
+Previously, he was a law clerk to the Honorable Joseph F. Weis, Jr., of the U.S. Court of Appeals for the Third Circuit.
 As a law student, he was an articles editor on the law review, and graduated with Order of the Coif honors.